oracle-livelabs/em-omc/enterprise-manager/emcc/intro/intro-dblm-update-compliance.md

 Labs under this workshop are covered by the following Management Pack.
 - Database Lifecycle Management Pack

-###  Objectives
+### Content
-Database Fleet Maintenance is an end-to-end automated solution for patching and upgrade of Oracle Database.
-Fleet Maintenance enables DBAs to automate patching and upgrade of wide range of DB Configurations including Oracle RAC environments with Data Guard Standby.
+Oracle Database Compliance and Drift Management including configuration and security compliance management of managed targets.
 The following are covered in this workshop:
-* Detect Configuration Pollution
-* Patch a Database target using a Gold Image
-    - All Pluggable Databases in that Container Database will automatically get patched
-    - Rollback and Cleanup
+- Analyze, Increase standardization, reduce number of different configuration sets
+- Execute a one-time comparison to compare the latest reference configuration to one or more targets to determine the configuration differences
+- Continuous drift monitoring of multiple targets against a reference target for initialization parameters using customized configuration monitoring template
+- Run a review aggregated security compliance framework and standard for Oracle Database 12c and Oracle Host targets
+- Host security compliance using custom compliance standard

 ### Additional Workshop Supported Use Cases